 You always remember something like that.
 Loved ones that were lost.
-Found, but never the same.
-Recently, I had realized he was gone but hadn’t known what happened to Rocky, my stuffed squirrel toy.
+Then found, but never the same.
+Recently, I had realized he was gone but hadn’t known what had happened to Rocky, my stuffed squirrel toy.
 Until I did.
 And if that fat, sun-basking lizard I had surprised, hadn’t led me around and under the palmetto in the back corner of the yard… I wouldn’t have found Rocky partially buried that morning.
 The scene of a crime.

 Sniffing Rocky had filled my nose with that raw ammonia smell.
 Cat piss.
 Even worse… mad cat piss, that odor of intense hate.
 I had scanned the area.
 As if that sleek slant-eyed devil would be nearby.
 But she was watching.
 I knew it.
 She was always watching.
+And waiting.

-–Stan, from the draft of ‘Stan’s Series of Predicaments‘ by Murphy Lowery.
+–Stan, from the draft of Stan’s Series of Predicaments by Murphy Lowery.
 Crime scene photo by Beta.